Westfield Barn Conversion

 The various farm buildings included dilapidated portal sheds, a rudimentary cattle shed and a former threshing barn.

-The threshing barn has been converted to form the principle dwelling set in the extensively remodeled landscape.
+The threshing barn has been converted to form the principle dwelling set in the extensively remodelled landscape.
 The threshing void functions as the beating heart of the home with key functions pin-wheeling outwards from this space.
-Particular attention was given to bespoke perforated brickwork to the south aspect of the barn allowing for dappled natural light, whilst echoing the original ventilation slots typical of threshing barns
+Particular attention was given to bespoke perforated brickwork to the south aspect of the barn allowing for dappled natural light, whilst echoing the original ventilation slots typical of threshing barns.